elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 Feel free to take a look at some of the great documentation listed on the default Phoenix start page.
 Before we move on, let's stop the Phoenix web server.
-Go back to the Terminal where the server is running, and press `Control + C` on your keyboard twice to stop the server.
-This is what the output will look like as you return from the running web server to a blank command line:
+Go back to the Terminal where the server is running, and press `Control + C` on your keyboard _twice_ to stop the server.
+This tends to be the simplest way to exit a running Elixir program, and here is what the output will look like as you stop the running web server:

 ```shell
 $ mix phx.server